lumeland/lume.land/plugins/multilanguage.md

 ### Create a language switcher menu

-The plugin also exposes the `alternates` variable, that you can use to build a menu to change the language of the current page.
-This is an example in Vento:
+The plugin also exposes the `alternates` variable that you can use to build a menu to change the language of the current page.
+Here’s an example in Vento:

 <lume-code>